 Scenario 3: Electronic Music Producer

-AI Impact: Heaviest Hit, But Best Adaptation: Their production style makes them uniquely vulnerable to AI replication.
+AI Impact: Heaviest Hit, But Best Adaptation: His production style makes him uniquely vulnerable to AI replication.
 Technical processes that took them a decade to develop can be analysed and approximated by AI systems trained on their releases.
 Q1 2025 brought three production clients declining renewals, explicitly mentioning “trying AI tools.”
 Q2 showed a 28% decline in production-for-hire income, this is the steepest drop of any IQ Artist Management clients.

 Q3 and Q4 brought the pivot.
 They stopped competing with AI and started supervising it instead.